Toheeb/JS-Development-Environment/README.md

 ### Supports
 - Latest JS Features.
 This is done by using [Babel](https://babeljs.io) to transpile JS syntax to es5.
 Polyfilling is done with the use of [CoreJS](https://github.com/zloirock/core-js)
 - Images (.png, .jpg, .gif, .svg)
+- Web Server with the use of Webpack Web Server

 ### Automate Tasks
 Task automation is done with NPM Scripts.
 Example: